PorkshackUK/porkshackUK.github.io/index.md

   We will aim to work to your requirements, just fill out the form at the bottom of the page and we’ll contact you as soon as we can.
 location-title: Come find us!
-location-copy: Based in Oxfordshire, our food truck will be travelling around the country.
+location-copy: Based in Oxfordshire, our food trailer will be travelling around the country.
 phone-number: '07897 201936'